theNerd247/conix/docs.md

 Create a module whos text is a code snippet with some evaluated output.
 If no output is provided then it's codeblock is omitted.

+_Todo_

+* Add an language for the output codeblock as a parameter
 ```haskell
 snippet :: LanguageString -> CodeString -> OutputString -> Module
 ```